lukexgraham/watt/README.md

-# wattsplease
+# Watt?

-Wattsplease is a social and data viewing app for your training.\
+Watt? is a social posting and data viewing app for your training.

 ## About